openlab-at-city-tech/openlab/wp-content/plugins/enhanced-tooltipglossary/readme.txt

 > * Supports displaying "Share This" widget for sharing terms in social medias.
 > * Supports Google Translate integration.
 > * Supports creating and displaying multiple glossary categories.
-> * Shows a search box in the WordPress Glossary page.
+> * Shows a search box in the Glossary page.
 > * Over 10 helpful shortcodes.
 > * Supports integration with Merriam-Webster Dictionary and Thesaurus
 > * Search & Replace engine allows to parse and replace terms on the fly.